EU CSRD Assurance

 • from financial year (FY) 2024, listed companies and consolidated groups with more than 500 employees (i.e. companies already covered by the NFRD);

-• from FY 2025, large listed and unlisted companies and consolidated groups that meet at least two of the following criteria: more than 250 employees, balance sheet of 25 million euros, or more than 50 million euros in turnover;
+• from FY 2025, large listed and private companies and consolidated groups that meet at least two of the following criteria: more than 250 employees, balance sheet of 25 million euros, or more than 50 million euros in turnover;

 • from FY 2026, listed small and medium sized enterprises (SME) except micro-companies;